Kendellb/CodEd/dev-docs/TopLevelDesign.md

 The server with also run the programs and send the output back to the user.

 The webapp will have a coding window where users can write and run code.
+There will also be a place to see files that have been saved.

 The user is then able to save files to there account.